ShorelineCrypto/cheetah_cpuminer/README.md

 Part2
 https://www.youtube.com/watch?v=nHnRJvJRzZg

-* How to CPU Mine NewEnglandcoin (NENG) in macOS
+* How to CPU Mine Nengcoin (NENG) in macOS

 https://www.youtube.com/watch?v=Zj7NLMeNSOQ

 ## What is Cheetah_Cpuminer?

-NewEnglandcoin (NENG) blockchain has 3rd generation dynamic difficulty adjustment algorithm "randomSpike" which may trigger ASIC miners to get stuck on NENG blockchain finding no blocks from several minutes to several hours.
+Nengcoin (NENG) blockchain has 3rd generation dynamic difficulty adjustment algorithm "randomSpike" which may trigger ASIC miners to get stuck on NENG blockchain finding no blocks from several minutes to several hours.